 Applications for the 2017-2018 (very limited space remains) and the 2018/2019 school years are currently being accepted.

 Applications for the 2018/2019 school year are due by March 1, 2018.
+Initial enrollment decisions will be made by March 15, 2018.
+Applications received after March 1, 2018 will be considered on a case by case basis as space allows.
 Space is limited and our classes fill fast, we encourage parents to submit applications as soon as possible.

 Our admissions process begins with an admissions tour for parents/guardians (and school district representatives when applicable).
 Tours last approximately one hour and include admissions information, a tour of the school building, and time for questions and answers.
 The admissions tour and meeting will last approximately one hour.
 Please note: these tours are for adults only; do not bring potential students.
 Students will have an opportunity to visit Bridges later in the application process.

 The application process involves several steps, as follows: